Sam Vaghar: Millennium Campus Network

-Vaghar serves as Executive Director of the Millennium Campus Network.
+Vaghar serves as Executive Director of the Millennium Campus Network (MCN).
 In this capacity, Vaghar engages with numerous MCN allies, including sponsors like Microsoft and The Jenzabar Foundation as well as MCN Advisors including Jeffrey Sachs and Paul Farmer.
 His primary responsibilities center on fundraising and outreach.
 Vaghar has represented the MCN in engaging with numerous global leaders including President Barack Obama and Secretary of State John Kerry.

-In addition to his role with MCN, Vaghar serves as an Advisor to the Executive Director of UN Women as a member of her Civil Society Advisory Group.
+In addition to his role with MCN, Vaghar serves as an Advisor to the Executive Director of United Nations Women as a member of her Civil Society Advisory Group.

 Awards and recognition

 Honorary Doctorate from Monmouth College and 2020 Commencement Speaker.

 Gleitsman Fellow at the Center for Public Leadership, John F. Kennedy School of Government at Harvard University.